-The second part of Table 1 refers to course-level characteristics.
-As regards type of admission, students enrolled in courses with restricted access have more successful careers.
-Compulsory attendance also defines courses with students with better performance.
-Confirming findings from the literature (see review by Lassibille 2011), students in professional health studies perform better than students in other courses; students enrolled in humanities are in the opposite end of the scale.
-As regards course size, Table 1 does not show great differences in the process of students' departure from university: students in less frequented courses are more advantaged, with more graduations and fewer withdrawals, but the differences are not very high.
+As regards course size, Table 1 does not show great differences in the process of students' departure from university: students in less frequented courses are more advantaged, with more graduations and fewer withdrawals, but the differences are not very great.
 Similarly, the presence of working students does not lead to great differences in students' careers, and the trend is not monotonic.